 Messe München faces major challenges in the age of digitalization.
-The focal points of the transformation: establishing year-round platforms, creating a new identity as a driver of innovation and pressing ahead with global expansion.
+Our strengths: the establishment of year-round platforms, a new self-image as a driver of innovation and the international orientation of our events.
 The company is committed to sustainability, completion of the exhibition grounds and commercial independence achieved through the repayment of loans provided by owners.
-As it moves into the future, Messe München will acquire strategically important events inside and outside Germany.
+As it moves into the future, Messe München will acquire strategically important events in Germany and abroad.

 Klaus Dittrich became Chairman and CEO on January 1, 2010.
 Under his leadership, Messe München has continuously strengthened its competitive position.
 Efficiency and growth programs have helped strengthen the company’s home market and promote international growth.
 Dittrich’s management strategy has paid off: Messe München is evolving into Germany’s most profitable trade fair company and has finished in the black for seven consecutive times.